 Document what’s important now

 Inventory your home by documenting all valuables (e.g., cars, collectibles and electronics) including the model and serial number.
 It’s also helpful to take photos of valuables, in case you need to file a homeowners insurance claim later.
 While you’re at it, be sure your insurance policy is up to date.

 Store your inventory list and other important papers in a small, fire-resistant safe that’s durable, lockable and portable.
 Keep a back-up copy of important documents in a safe deposit box at your credit union or bank.

-Use resealable plastic bags inside your safe to hold your safe deposit box key, cash, account numbers, photocopy of passports and/or driver’s licenses and Social Security cards.
+Use resealable plastic bags inside your safe to hold your safe deposit box key, cash, account numbers, pictures of passports and/or driver’s licenses and Social Security cards.

-If you’ve backed up your computer files on a secure, external drive, add it to the safe and box, too.
+If you’ve backed up your computer files on a secure, external drive, add it to the fire-resistant box, too.

 Use digital tools to stay informed

 Consider downloading the free Federal Emergency Management Agency’s (FEMA) app so you can receive National Weather Service alerts, lifesaving safety tips and access to disaster resources.
 Your local news stations, and city or county emergency management departments may also have a similar weather alert app.
 Data fees may apply, so check with your service provider.

 Social media may also be a resource for community-sourced information like flooding, downed trees or power outages.
 It might be a good idea to like and follow neighborhood groups.